bsmith89/StrainFacts-manuscript/doc/submission.md

 TODO: Move Author Contributions to after the references TODO??
 TODO: Add page breaks as appropriate.
 TODO: Bold Figure N, Table N in captions
+TODO: Table caption (or just footnotes?) to below tables.
 TODO: Add line numbers
 TODO: If figures included, save a reload any DOCX files with figures included.
 Re-insert full quality PNG figures (as the PDF insertions will lose